databendlabs/databend/.github/workflows.md

 For every release, we will:

-- Create a new release on Github.
+- Create a new release on GitHub.
 - Build binaries and pack them on Linux and MacOS.
-- Upload built packages to Github Releases, AWS S3 bucket and Docker Registry.
+- Upload built packages to GitHub Releases, AWS S3 bucket and Docker Registry.

 We are adopting github native release notes generation which controlled by [release.yml](./release.yml).